-Photography, at least photo gear, is one topic where Ken Wheeler receives some qualified respect from his YouTube peers.
+Photography, at least second-hand photo gear, is one topic where Ken Wheeler receives a modicum of qualified respect from some of his YouTube peers.
 Find out why he’s still wrong about the art, craft and business of photography.

-Ken Wheeler is best known as the Angry Photographer.
+Ken Wheeler gained YouTube notoriety by calling himself the Angry Photographer.
 So you’d think he’d be an expert, working, full-time photographer.

-As with many aspects of Ken’s life, the truth about the situation is surprisingly odd.
-Virtually no-one has ever seen a professional quality, studio photrograph taken by Ken Wheeler.
+As with many aspects of Kentucky Ken’s life, the truth about the situation is surprisingly odd.
+Virtually no-one has ever seen a professional-quality, studio photograph taken by the YouTuber behind Theoria Apophasis.

 Worse, the Angry Photographer has been caught representing the work of other photographers, such as Robert Haldane, Motousa.com and Elena Polakova as his own on his YouTube channel.
 There can be no greater sin than this in the professional photography world.

-A few professional photographers have invited Kentucky Ken to join them on photo shoots.
+A few professional photographers have invited Ken Wheeler to join them on photo shoots.
 These have included Jason Lanier and Darren Miles.